Pay upon Invoice with Ratepay

-- This integration is available only in Germany to eligible merchants and partners.
+This integration is available only in Germany to eligible merchants.

-- Merchants: You must be approved to accept transactions using this payment method.
+You must be approved to accept transactions using this payment method.
 PayPal will ask you to enter a valid VAT ID Number as per EU regulations.
 Without a valid VAT ID for your business, PayPal is required to collect additional VAT as applicable on PayPal fees.
-To enable Pay upon Invoice in the PayPal sandbox environment, use this to complete the setup for your Sandbox account.
-When you are ready to accept PUI transactions on the live environment, you can begin the approval process here for your live account.

-- Paying for digital or virtual goods, including but not limited to any form of vouchers, such as gift vouchers, gift cards, and cash codes, as well as any transactions outside of PayPal’s Acceptable Use Policy is not allowed with this payment method.
+Paying for digital or virtual goods, including, but not limited to any form of vouchers, such as gift vouchers, gift cards, and cash codes, and any transactions outside of PayPal’s Acceptable Use Policy is not allowed with Pay upon Invoice.

 How it works

 PayPal facilitates the interaction between you and Ratepay: